marcusoftnet/marcusoftnet.github.io/_posts/2007-05-31-battle-of-tfs-build-script.md

 blogger_orig_url: http://www.marcusoft.net/2007/05/battle-of-tfs-build-script.html
 ---

 I
 have under the last days trying to get our build script to work....

-What we are trying to do is simple enough, but i can't understand how to use the build mechanism in Team System to do what i want...
+What we are trying to do is simple enough, but I can't understand how to use the build mechanism in Team System to do what I want...
 We want to do the following:

 - Compile all projects
 - Update some config-files
 - Run VSTS-tests
 - Publish a ClickOnce-application and deploy it to a "latest version" folder
 - Generate documentation

 It's the ClickOnce-part that's not working and